 Many of us are more familiar with the fever, chills, and other signs of the flu than we’d like to be.
-If you live in the southwestern United States or certain other areas, there’s a small chance that these symptoms could signal something else: valley fever.
+If you live in the southwestern United States or certain other areas, there’s a small chance that these symptoms could signal valley fever.

 Most people don’t get sick.
 And when valley fever symptoms do appear, they usually go away on their own.
 If not, there are medicines that can typically clear them up.
 But in rare cases, the fungus spreads to other parts of the body.
 That’s much more serious, so it’s important to know what’s happening.

 Another reason to keep a lookout: Pets can come down with valley fever, too.

 Valley fever is also known as San Joaquin Valley fever or desert rheumatism.

 The types of fungus that cause valley fever thrive in dry, desert soil.
 When the wind picks up their spores, it can blow them for hundreds of miles.
 They exist in these areas of the U.S.:

 - Central and Southern California, especially the San Joaquin Valley